Are you planning your Japan trip around cherry blossom season but unsure when to go or how to avoid the crowds?

-If you're planning your first visit, you may also want to read our complete Japan Travel Guide, which explains how to plan your entire journey.
+If you're planning your first visit, you may also want to explore our complete Japan Travel Guide for a broader overview of how to plan your trip.

 Japan’s cherry blossoms follow a natural progression known as the “sakura front”, which moves gradually from south to north as temperatures rise.